in03/rex/README.md

 > **Note**
 >
 > Rex navigates projects in your database using Resolve's Python API.
-There's no UI automation, keylogging or phoning home - other than anything you set up > yourself with the cloud storage integrations.
+There's no UI automation, keylogging or phoning home - other than anything you set up
+> yourself with the cloud storage integrations.
 I'd encourage you to check the source code to be sure.
 Never trust strange software.

-## Prerequisites
-Resolve 17 and under need Python 3.6 which is end-of-life now.
-There's an untested branch `resolve-17` that should allow you to install Rex with older Resolve versions, but it's only for the convenience of not forking your own.
-Rex depends on several other packages that will probably stop working with Python 3.6 as their maintainers choose to drop Python 3.6 support.
-Start using Resolve 18 if you can help it.

 ## Installation
 Install the latest version of Python.
 You can use official installers or pyenv.
 Add it to path.